mxs3203/GENIUS/README.md

 * This script will produce csv files for every cancer type included in clinical file.
 * This script will also produce PNG image representing attribution of each gene in genome image, for each data source.
 * Make sure you use the same config you used for training the model
+* Script arguments:
+	* --genome_images: Path to a folder containing all genome images
+ 	* --config_file: path to a config file used for training the model (previous step)
+  	* --clinical_data: Path to the CSV file that contains ID and output label
+  	* --model_checkpoint: Path to a .pb file produced in the previous step.
+Should be Training/saved_models/best_model.pb
+  	* --all_genes_file: Path to the CSV file that contains ordered genes which will be used to create Genome Image
+  	* --attribution_n_steps: Number of steps integrated gradients will do in order to evaluate attribution
 ### Step 7: Downstream Analysis
 * Use attribution score in downstream analysis of your choice